 Sure, sometimes they operate like the mafia.
 They fight back and do everything to keep a grip on ‘their farmers’ and their share of the market.
 But then, who said pursuing a social mission is easy?
 It isn’t.
 If you work on behalf of smallholder farmers, big commercial interests are at play.
 Politics and power struggles can turn against you.
 That can be tense, whether it’s in the potato value chain in Ethiopia or the sesame value chain in Burkina Faso.

 To stand strong in that arena, smallholder farmers join forces and organize themselves into cooperatives.
 The power of numbers helps them to stand their ground.
 And to use their resources more efficiently.
 That’s why we only worked with cooperatives.
-Also, paying staff you work with decently is important.
+Also, paying the staff you work with decently is important.
 It helps to keep corruption at bay.

 Of course, in terms of government regulations, of the way markets work.
 But also in how free and in what way farmers can organize themselves.
 In Francophone Africa, for example, the concept of rural cooperatives resounds well.
 In Ethiopia, cooperatives tend to be an extension of the government.

-During the 5 years of STARS, between 2017 and mid-2021, and in the areas where we worked, armed conflict was not such in the four countries that it impeded implementation.
-But in Burkina and Ethiopia, especially towards the end of the programme, there was more instability and conflict than in Senegal or Rwanda.
+During the 5 years of STARS, between 2017 and mid-2021, and in the areas where we worked, the armed conflict was not such in the four countries that it impeded implementation.
+But in Burkina Faso and Ethiopia, especially towards the end of the programme, there was more instability and conflict than in Senegal or Rwanda.

 “Especially in Rwanda, Burkina Faso, and Senegal, the gender balance improved in the decision-making structures of farmers we worked with.”

-Some level of stability and security and a functioning legal system are needed to farm, grow, and invest.
+Some level of stability and security and a functioning legal system is needed to farm, grow, and invest.
 The situation in Burkina and Ethiopia proved to be less stable, making the struggle for a decent livelihood even harder.

 All over the world, in smallholder farming, women do most of the work.
-More particularly, they perform the most labour-intensive and the hardest tasks.
+More particularly, they perform the most labour-intensive and hardest tasks.
 Like threshing.
 While at the same carrying the triple burden of raising kids, running households, and making money on the side.

 Yet, most decision-makers in farmer organisations, like cooperatives, are men.
 Women are kept out.
 The gender imbalance, and with it the injustice and the lack of transparency and democracy, is staggering.
 Not only within cooperatives.
 Women are equally overlooked by government bodies and financial institutions.